 It’s important for you, the prospective patient, to choose a specialist whose practice is committed to your unique requirements.
-Any procedures involving the the face and neck requires a surgeon dedicated to a multidisciplinary approach to your well-being and the best possible outcome.
+Any procedures involving the face and neck requires a plastic surgeon dedicated to a multidisciplinary approach to your well-being and the best possible outcome.
 Your improved appearance is more than simply a better nose and jawline.
-Your surgeon should also recognize and value the importance of hairstyle, make-up, and overall skin care.
-Seek a good surgeon, but also a warm human being with a sense of beauty and harmony, one who keenly appreciates artistic style, and most important, possesses a sense of aesthetic balance; that special perception for what looks natural and attractive.
+Your plastic surgeon should also recognize and value the importance of hairstyle, make-up, and overall skin care.
+Seek a good surgeon, but also a warm human being with a sense of beauty and harmony, one who keenly appreciates artistic style, and most importantly, possesses a sense of aesthetic balance; that special perception for what looks natural and attractive.

 I am very proud of the values shared by my team.
 You’ll be warmly welcomed to our practice family.
-Together we bring a perfectionist personality combined with a pleasant mood, style and efficiency, to you.
+Together we bring a perfectionist personality combined with a pleasant mood, style, and efficiency, to you.

-Find a surgeon who is positive about cosmetic surgery, is enthusiastic and enjoys discussing and performing cosmetic facial surgery.
+Find a plastic surgeon who is positive about cosmetic surgery, is enthusiastic and enjoys discussing and performing cosmetic facial surgery.
 Your surgeon should be interested in taking the time to answer any and all questions regarding your surgery before, and after the surgery.

-Important considerations are:
+Important considerations in choosing a facial plastic surgeon are: